lab-ml/remote/notes/pytorch-ddp.md

 ```

 `exclude.txt` is a list of files and folders to be excluded from syncing.
-That is files/folders that should not be send to the servers.
+That is, files/folders that should not be send to the servers.
 Here is a [sample](https://github.com/lab-ml/remote/blob/master/sample/.remote/exclude.txt) for that.

-Once this is over you can prepare the servers.
+### 🖥 Prepare the servers.

 ```bash
 labml_remote prepare